gardenlinux/gardenlinux/docs/architecture/decisions/0003-builder-updates-dependabot.md

 We implement the needed changes to support this, like:

 - Tagged releases on GitHub for the builder will be published
+  - The builder implements a versioning schema that is orianted at semantic versioning with a major and a minor version
+    - The minor version will increase on updates that don't break compatibility between the `build` script and the `ghcr.io/gardenlinux/builder` container image
+    - The major versin will increase on updates taht do break compatibility between the `build` script and the `ghcr.io/gardenlinux/builder` container image
-- The builder will look for a `builder.dockerfile` additionally to `Dockerfile`
+- The `build` script will look for a `builder.dockerfile` additionally to `Dockerfile`
+- The [`gardenlinux`](https://github.com/gardenlinux/gardenlinux) and [`builder_example`](https://github.com/gardenlinux/builder_example) implement our recommended solution of keeping the builder updated via dependabot
+- We recommend new users of the builder to bootstrap their project based on the [`builder_example` repo](https://github.com/gardenlinux/builder_example)

 ## Consequences

+- The `build` script needs to look for a `builder.dockerfile`
-- The `build` shell script does not only need to be updated in the builder github repository, but also in all consumers of the builder
+- Making major updates via dependabot can't be implemented safley as the `build` script will need to be updated manually
+  - For this reason we recommend to disable dependabot for major version upgrades and take care of them manually according to the release notes of major builder releases